 What if I don’t agree with my assessment?

-If you think your assessment isn't fair in relation to similar properties, or you suspect an error, contact the Assessment Department at 780-980-7177 to discuss the issue with your assessor.
+If you think your assessment isn't fair in relation to similar properties, or you suspect an error, contact the assessment department at 780-980-7105 to discuss the issue with your assessor.
 If you still have concerns, you may file a formal complaint to be heard by either the Local or the Composite Assessment Review Board.

-A complaint must be filed using the Government of Alberta Assessment Review Board Complaint Form within 60 days from the date your assessment and tax notice was sent to you.
+A complaint must be filed using the Government of Alberta Assessment Review Board Complaint Form within 60 days after the notice of assessment date.
 You can also pick up the form from the Leduc Civic Centre.

 - ATTENTION: Assessment Review Board